Klipsch R-51PM Powered Speakers review

 If you’ve been eyeing the KEF LS50 Wireless but can’t bring yourself to drop $2,200 (£2,000, about AU$2,840) on a pair of speakers, you’ll get about 70% of the performance and features with the Klipsch R-51PM.

-Sure, they don’t feature network connectivity, Spotify Connect, and aren’t the last word in resolution and imaging but for the price, it’s hard to fault the Klipsch too much.
-However, if you can stretch your budget to $1,000 (£1000 / AU$1895), the KEF LSX are an excellent choice for those who prefer a balanced sound.
+Sure, they don’t feature network connectivity, Spotify Connect, and aren’t the last word in resolution and imaging - but, for the price, it’s hard to do better.
+That said, if you can stretch your budget to $1,000 (£1000 / AU$1895), the KEF LSX are an excellent choice for those who prefer a balanced sound.

 - Expect to see the Klipsch R-51PM on our list of the best stereo speakers